 Nine months after the close of the acquisition, we’ve begun seeing more integrations between the two companies.
 Microsoft declared in a filing with the Securities and Exchange Commission (SEC) that the deal was because of a shared mission around “empowering power and organizations” with its aim of helping people “achieve more” and LinkedIn focused on being “more productive and successful.”
 It’s an intersection of two different graphs that these companies believe will establish a more perfect professional world.

-The next opportunity
+The next opportunity with LinkedIn

 Just like Facebook, Google, and other tech companies, LinkedIn saw itself as something more than just being a one-trick pony.
 It has been working on this concept called the Economic Graph, a term coined by company chief executive Jeff Weiner in 2010.
 Thought of as similar to Facebook’s Social Graph, where everything is traceable and acted on based on who you’re friends with, it’s not about your personal social life, but who you want to be as a professional — you know when you’re ready to adult.

 LinkedIn has made itself a service set around trying to empower professionals to be even better than they are now, helping them find the next opportunity to grow as human beings.
 Yes, you can find a job on LinkedIn, but you can also do that on Indeed, Monster, Career Builder, and a bevy of other sites.
-So what LinkedIn has turned to is providing additional tools that you might need when you’re not actively looking for work, when you’re in need of mentoring and professional development.
+So what LinkedIn has turned to is providing additional tools that you might need when you’re not actively looking for work, when you need mentoring and professional development.
 It’s a full-service offering, that’s now in the hands of Microsoft.

-When graphs intersect
+When LinkedIn’s and Microsoft’s graphs intersect

 Some suggest that the purchase of LinkedIn was to give Microsoft a foothold in social media, but that’s only one small piece of the prize that the Redmond, Wash.-based company is getting.
 Instead, one needs to look at the strategic benefit which is impacted by the changing way professionals behave and are looking for the next economic benefit.

-Prior to its acquisition, much of LinkedIn’s revenue came from three programs: Talent Solutions, Marketing Solutions, and Premium Subscriptions.
+Before its acquisition, much of LinkedIn’s revenue came from three programs: Talent Solutions, Marketing Solutions, and Premium Subscriptions.
 It’s these areas that are perhaps of interest to Microsoft.
 About four years ago, I opined about LinkedIn’s Talent Solutions, suggesting that it was the company’s best-kept secret at the time.
 This is the area where Lynda.com (now LinkedIn Learning), Slideshare, Pulse, and other learning and development offerings are kept and currently contribute a large part of LinkedIn’s revenue — in its last quarter as an independent company, the company’s Talent Solutions generated $597 million of the company’s $933 million in revenue, which is a 35 percent annual increase.
 What we could see are integrations with Microsoft’s tools into this program to give members more capabilities to share knowledge with their network.

 And let’s not forget about the possibility of incorporating LinkedIn’s Lookup app with Yammer or Microsoft SharePoint to create a cohesive experience in the workplace.

-Some of these tie-ins are already visible, such as LinkedIn syncing with Microsoft Dynamics, the rollout of a native Windows 10 desktop app, availability of LinkedIn Learning to Office 365 subscribers, powering of LinkedIn Lookup by Microsoft Active Directory, and more.
+Some of these tie-ins are already visible, such as LinkedIn syncing with Microsoft Dynamics, the rollout of a native Windows 10 desktop app, the availability of LinkedIn Learning to Office 365 subscribers, the powering of LinkedIn Lookup by Microsoft Active Directory, and more.

 Make no mistake that Microsoft’s advertising reach is pretty extensive, including through its partnerships with Yahoo.
 In Q4 2017, revenue from search advertising, excluding traffic acquisition costs, grew 10 percent.
 Although Google dominates the landscape, don’t discount the importance of what Microsoft’s Bing offers, especially when it could open up additional ad load on LinkedIn and give advertisers better targeting based on a profession, perhaps resulting in more spending being made.

-As others have opined, Bing still needs a good display network and tacking on LinkedIn could be the start of bolstering the search engine’s standing among marketers.
+As others have opined, Bing still needs a good display network, and tacking on LinkedIn could be the start of bolstering the search engine’s standing among marketers.